hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_cpp.rst

 (2) multiple times.
 Instead we can call (1) once and then select the field values from the ``struct``.

+Apart from the methods discussed above, these is also a raw register getter available, e.g. ``get_conf_raw()``.
+This will read the whole register value and return it without any type conversion.
+Can be convenient in some special cases, for example when working with interrupt registers.

 Setters
 -------